 Congratulations!
 You have now installed Telegram successfully on your Fedora desktop.

-For users who no longer require the application, use one of the following commands that correspond to the original installation method.
+For users who no longer require the application, use one of the following commands corresponding to the original installation method.

 sudo dnf remove telegram